Khalid bin Ahmed Al Khalifa

 Khalid bin Ahmed Al Khalifa (born 24 April 1960) is a Bahraini diplomat who served as Bahrain's Minister of Foreign Affairs from 2005 until January 2020.
-Khalid became only the second foreign minister in Bahrain's history after replacing Mohammed bin Mubarak Al Khalifa who then became Bahrain's deputy prime minister.
+Khalid became only the second foreign minister in Bahrain's history after replacing Mohammed bin Mubarak Al Khalifa who then became Deputy Prime Minister of Bahrain.

 Early life and education

 Khalid bin Ahmed was born on 24 April 1960.
 He received a bachelor's degree in history and political sciences from St. Edward's University in Austin, Texas, in 1984.

 Career

 Khalid bin Ahmed joined the Ministry of Foreign Affairs of Bahrain at the rank of third secretary on 1 March 1985.
 Between August 1985 and November 1994 he worked at Bahrain's embassy in Washington, D.C., where he was in charge of political, congressional, and media affairs.
 From June 1995 to August 2000 he worked as a chief liaison officer at the office of the deputy prime minister, minister of foreign affairs; responsible for the maritime delimitation and territorial dispute between Bahrain and Qatar, in addition to other tasks.
 In August 2000, he assumed the position of the director of public relations and information at the court of the Crown Prince.

 He was Ambassador to the United Kingdom from 2001 to 2005, and was appointed as Minister of Foreign Affairs in a September 2005 cabinet reshuffle.
 His predecessor as foreign minister, Muhammad ibn Mubarak ibn Hamad Al Khalifah, had served in that position for over 30 years.

 His deputy until 2011 was Nazar Al Baharna, formerly a leading member of Al Wefaq, Bahrain's main Shia opposition party.

-In May 2018 he expressed his support of Israeli airstrikes in Syria against Iranian targets, saying “it is the right of any country in the region, including Israel to defend itself by destroying sources of danger.”
+In May 2018 he expressed his support of Israeli airstrikes in Syria against Iranian targets, saying "it is the right of any country in the region, including Israel to defend itself by destroying sources of danger".

 On 14 February 2019, Khalid bin Ahmed said that Israelis and Palestinians would be closer to a peace agreement if not for Iran's malign behavior.
 He said he grew up thinking that the Israeli-Palestinian conflict was the most important issue in the region, but now he sees that the "more toxic" challenge in the region is the Islamic Republic of Iran.

-During a June 25-26 economic conference in Manama arranged by Jared Kushner to attract investors to the Palestinian territories, Khalid told Israel’s channel 13: "Israel is part of this heritage of this whole region, historically, so the Jewish people have a place amongst us”.
-The Palestinian Authority boycotted the two-day economic conference due to the White House’s perceived Israeli bias.
+During a 25–26 June economic conference in Manama arranged by Jared Kushner to attract investors to the Palestinian territories, Khalid told Israel's channel 13: "Israel is part of this heritage of this whole region, historically, so the Jewish people have a place amongst us".
+The Palestinian Authority boycotted the two-day economic conference due to the White House's perceived Israeli bias.